rcsb/mmtf-cpp/README.md

 ## Benchmark

-using the following simple code:
+Using the following simple code:
 ```cpp
 #include <mmtf.hpp>